pinoytech/react-playground/README.md

 * gravatar - a very simple app that shows a gravatar image depending on the email you typed
 * step-redux-blog - A blog showing the basics of Adding, Deleting and Showing data from a remote server
 * task-card-app - A simple simple app for a todo list
+* pokemon-api-speedcoding - A really simple app connecting to the pokedex api (Seems to be a nice project.
+Maybe I can do a more complex app with this)